marcusoftnet/marcusoftnet.github.io/_posts/2006-10-25-eating-my-mobile-and-nanbread.md

 Today I might have to eat my mobile (QTek 8100) and an indian Nan-bread....

-I have bet the IT-department at my customer that I would do that if the test-team has finnished their testing in one day (which is the set time).
+I have bet the IT-department at my customer that I would do that if the test-team has finished their testing in one day (which is the set time).

 Although they never has done that before I am still a bit nervous.
 It looks really big and hard to ... "handle".
-I'll try to find a loophole to get me out of it... maybe if I made a replica of marispan and ate it really fast they wouldn't know the difference.
+I'll try to find a loophole to get me out of it... maybe if I made a replica of marzipan and ate it really fast they wouldn't know the difference.

-To the right is a picture of my phonemodel...
+To the right is a picture of my phone model...
 Gulp